 Syfy has won me over with its adaptation of Happy!
 Much like FILLER! & mother!
 (I learned only too late that it has no capitals), its loopiness bleeds into my sentence structure thanks to its mandatory exclamation mark.
 Sometimes it feels like it was made just for me!
 The Grant Morrison & Darick Robertson comic is only four issues, so it’s perfect length for a feature film.
 Unlike Inhumans, it translated surprisingly well into an eight episode TV season.
 The expanded stuff is legitimutantly engaging instead of empty padding.

 While most comic book adaptations feel the need to tone things down, this one goes even further.
 It’s made by Brian Taylor, the co-creator of the Crank movies, & it shows.
 There’s a reason it includes an incredibly specific content advisory!
 Morrison even got to write the bookend episodes!
 The character names in addition to the setting & themes make it abundantly clear that this is a Christmas story for those that still doubt Die Hard & Gremlins.
 (Yet these people just accept the film about a suicidal man being convinced he’s literally the most important man in the universe?)
-What could’ve been a conventional crimester subplot becomes the confluence of reality TV & the supernatural.
+What could’ve been a conventional crimester subplot becomes the confluence of reality TV (The Secrets of My Sussex is the best) & the supernatural.
 There are highfalutin’ references to The Shining & Chinatown amidst the assorted musical numbers.
 Its slapstick ultraviolence even has a nunchuck fight!

 Christopher Meloni’s seemingly immortal Nick Sacks is a delightfully ornery Wolverine expy if you squint.
 Patton Oswalt is so prolific now that his voice occasionally took me out of his performance as the eponymous character.
 Ubiquitous character actor